cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 A subdirectory `./devices` with the files of the individual devices defining their individual methods.

 This data is created externally by the automation lab team and we do not have to cope with it here.

 The whole process is now basically obsoleted.
-If you still need to know details, contact Patrick Hodapp <patrick.hodapp@kit.edu>.
+If you still need to know details, contact Christian Buggle <christian@buggle.net> or Patrick Hodapp <patrick.hodapp@kit.edu>.

 ### Frontend

-The frontend is a plain React yarn app to be installed and can be started with `yarn install`, `yarn start`.
+The frontend is a plain React yarn app to be installed and started with `yarn install`, `yarn start`.
 It requires the hostname of the ELN backend along to be set in its `.env`.
 For details see the README there.

 ## Structure